JuliaAnimators/Javis.jl/docs/src/workflows.md

 ## Livestreaming animations
-Javis brings in the support to pipe the rendered animations to streaming softwares(like OBS, VLC) or directly to platforms like Twitch or any alternatives that can read from a network stream.
+Javis brings in the support to pipe the rendered animations to streaming software(like OBS, VLC) or directly to platforms like Twitch or any alternatives that can read from a network stream.

 - ### Streaming Locally
-Many eaducational streamers/teachers prefer using streaming tools like OBS/VLC to have more cretive control over thier streams.
-Javis livestreaming is tuned for that use case.
+Many educational streamers/teachers prefer using streaming tools like OBS/VLC to have more creative control over their streams.
+Javis livestreaming is tuned for such use cases.
-The animation can be streamed to a local IP and port and can be viewed using any tool that can read from a network stream.
+The animation can be streamed to a local IP/port and can be viewed using any tool that can read from a network stream.

 Firstly, one needs to setup the `StreamConfig` object that holds configuration regarding the streaming process.
-Javis uses `udp://127.0.0.1:8081` as the default streaming protocol, address and port respectively.
+Javis uses `udp://0.0.0.0:14015` as the default streaming protocol, address and port respectively.
 However you're free to use any options of your choice.

 !!! warning